MULUALEM-TEKLE/epub2md/readme.md

-# EPUB to Markdown Converter
+# EPUB Converter

-This Python script converts EPUB files to Markdown files, making them suitable for use with Large Language Models (LLMs).
+This Python toolset converts EPUB files to either Markdown or plain text format, making them suitable for use with Large Language Models (LLMs).

 ## Features

+- Flexible output formats: Convert to Markdown (default) or plain text
-- Batch processing: Converts all EPUB files in a specified input directory.
+- Batch processing: Converts all EPUB files in a specified input directory
-- Progress indicator: Uses `tqdm` to display a progress bar during conversion.
+- Progress indicator: Uses `tqdm` to display a progress bar during conversion
-- LLM-friendly output: Extracts text content from EPUB files and saves it in Markdown format.
+- LLM-friendly output: Extracts text content from EPUB files

 ## Requirements